 Besides the reputation for fine wool goods, Pendleton is also known for its rodeo!
-In fact, the western spirit is alive and well in this town and was named as a Top 10 western town in the True West magazine!
+In fact, the western spirit is alive and well in this town, and was named a Top 10 western town in the True West magazine!

 Here are some of the most fun things to do in Pendelton:

 - Take a drive and visit Hat Rock, Walla Walla, and Wheatfield.
 This scenic 120-mile drive will take you along the Columbia River into the Walla Walla Valley.
 It’s super scenic and has some great stops along the way.
 You can follow this itinerary.

 - Visit the Pendleton Center for the Arts.
 Admission is free, and it’s a great place to express your creativity by taking a class, checking out live music, or browsing the art galleries.

 - Go on an underground tour and learn more about this historic town in Oregon, Pendleton, and the old red-light district.
 You’ll be fascinated by the stories that include bootlegging, gambling, and all other nefarious activities!